vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 ### Step 4 : Create a prompt template which will be fed to the LLM

 Ok now comes the prompt template.
-So when you write a question to the ChatGPT and it answers that question, you are basically providing a prompt to the model so that it can understand what's the question is.
+So when you write a question to the ChatGPT and it answers that question, you are basically providing a prompt to the model so that it can understand what the question is.
 When companies train the models, they decide what kind of prompt they are going to use for invoking the model and ask the question.
 For example, if you are working with "Mistral 7B instruct" and you want the optimal results it's recommended to use the following chat template:

 ```python
 <s>[INST] Instruction [/INST] Model answer</s>[INST] Follow-up instruction [/INST]
 ```

 Note that \<s> and \</s> are special tokens to represent beginning of string (BOS) and end of string (EOS) while [INST] and [/INST] are regular strings.
-It's just that the Mistral 7B instruct is made in such a way that the model look for those special tokens to understand the question better.
+It's just that the Mistral 7B instruct is made in such a way that the model looks for those special tokens to understand the question better.
 Different types of LLMs have different kinds of instructed prompts.

 Now for our case we are going to use [huggingfaceh4/zephyr-7b-alpha](https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha) which is a text generation model.
 Just to make it clear, Zephyr-7B-α has not been aligned or formated to human preferences with techniques like RLHF (Reinforcement Learning with Human Feedback) or deployed with in-the-loop filtering of responses like ChatGPT, so the model can produce problematic outputs (especially when prompted to do so).